pablo-abc/felte/CONTRIBUTING.md

 - A way to offer input masking would be nice to have.
 Integration with `imask` probably would be the way to go, since `svelte-imask` does not play well with Felte.
 - A better alternative to the `multi-step` package is needed.
 Preferably something that does not depend on any specific framework.
 Currently we are recommending handling this manually.
+- Some help from someone more experienced with TypeScript could help improve how we internally handle types.